minetest/contentdb/app/flatpages/help/non_free.md

 that most mods are legally ambiguous.
 A lot of them don't even provide the source code to allow you to bug fix or extend as you need.

-Limiting the promotion of problematic licenses helps Minetest avoid ending up in such a state.
-Licenses that prohibit redistribution or modification are completely banned from ContentDB and the Minetest forums.
+Limiting the promotion of problematic licenses helps Luanti avoid ending up in such a state.
+Licenses that prohibit redistribution or modification are completely banned from ContentDB and the Luanti forums.
 Other non-free licenses will be subject to limited promotion - they won't be shown by default in the client.